luan-comit/final-project/README.md

 This is Luan Le 's final project at ComIT NodeJS course, April 7 - July 7, 2021.

-App functions to date (online at http://luancomit.herokuapp.com)
+App functions to date (including fetch & manage & shop admin at http://luancomit.herokuapp.com ; and shopping portal at http://luancomit.herokuapp.com/shop)

 1/ Login/Register & Logout:
   + Click on Login/Register menu
   + Login or click Register new user
+  + Login to manage saved items & shop admin
-  + Logged-in user-email will be shown on upper left corner of the page
+  + Logged-in session's user-email will be shown on upper left corner of the page
-  + While logged-in, click logout menu to logout of the system
+  + Click logout menu to logout

 2/ Fetch items:
   + Choose one category and number of items you want to fetch (categories will be updated more when available)